ZKNoxHQ/blog/posts/pqbeat-introducing.md

 The progression is intentionally strict.
 A chain reaches Stage 1 only when users can create and operate post-quantum smart accounts in production — not on testnets, not in audits, but deployed and functional.

+**The consensus layer is the easy part.** When the time comes, a coordinated hard fork will migrate all validators at once — a single, synchronized upgrade.

+**The execution layer is the real challenge.** There is no hard fork for user accounts, smart contracts, or protocol governance.
+Each wallet must adopt PQ signatures.
+Each protocol must accept smart accounts.
+Each user must migrate their assets.
+This fragmented landscape — millions of independent actors with no forced upgrade path — will take years of advocacy, tooling, and incremental adoption.

 ### <span style="color: #6D28D9;">Stage Progression</span>

 ```